 Continuing Education and Certification Information

 All states require registration, certification or licensure for veterinary technicians and technologists.
-Requirements vary by state, but many states use the Veterinary Technician National Examination, administered by the American Association of Veterinary State Boards, to test a professional's proficiency in veterinary medicine and procedures.
+Requirements vary, but many states employ the Veterinary Technician National Examination, administered by the American Association of Veterinary State Boards.